 - Amount of coverage purchased;

 - Deductible;

-- Flood zone;
+- First floor height;

-- Location, age, occupancy, date of construction, and type of building; and
+- Location, age, occupancy, date of construction, number of floors, and type of building; and

-- The elevation of the lowest floor relative to the elevation of a 1 percent annual chance flood has of reaching in any given year (known as a Base Flood Elevation, or BFE).
+- Replacement Cost Value.

 I have flood insurance and my house is in a high-risk flood zone according to the current effective flood map.
 The new map, however, will show my house as being in a moderate- or low-risk zone.
 Will I have to continue to carry flood insurance when the new map officially takes effect?